HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
   caption="Video attribute usage.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=735682069&format=interactive",
-  sheets_gid="118006887",
-  sql_file="video_attribute_names.sql"
+  description="A bar chart showing the number of times various attributes on the HTML video element were found on both desktop and mobile.
+Generally, the mobile and desktop bars are similar; only the mobile bars are labelled. autoplay is present on 23% of video elements; playsinline, 14%; preload, 16%; src, 9%; controls, 9%; width, 10%; loop, 7%; crossorigin, 5%; muted, 8%; and finally poster, 3%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=735682069&format=interactive", sheets_gid="118006887", sql_file="video_attribute_names.sql"
 )
 }}

-While both playsinline and autoplay are up three percentage points from 2022 – likely representing increased adoption of short inline videos that play the same role as GIFs – the biggest mover over the past few years has been preload, whose usage has decreased six percentage points.
+While both `playsinline` and `autoplay` are up three percentage points from 2022 – likely representing increased adoption of short inline videos that play the same role as GIFs – the biggest mover over the past few years has been `preload`, whose usage has decreased six percentage points.

 This continues a trend we have seen throughout the 2020s, and our hypothesis about why [remains the same as it was in 2022](https://almanac.httparchive.org/en/2022/media#preload).
 Browsers know more than authors do about end users' contexts.
-By not including the preload attribute, authors are increasingly getting out of the browser's way.
+By not including the `preload` attribute, authors are increasingly getting out of the browser's way.

 ### `src` and `source`

-The `src` attribute is only present on 9% of `<video>`s on mobile and 12% on desktop.
+The `src` attribute is only present on 9% of `<video>` elements.
 Many of the rest of the `<video>` elements on the web use `<source>` children, allowing authors to – in theory – supply multiple, alternate video resources for use in different contexts.

 {{ figure_markup(
   image="TODO.png",
   caption="Number of `<source>`s per `<video>`.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1457938371&format=interactive",
-  sheets_gid="1562419289",
-  sql_file="video_number_of_sources.sql"
+  description="A bar chart showing the frequency of various numbers of source elements per video element, on both desktop and mobile.
+The desktop and mobile numbers are pretty similar, and only the mobile numbers are labelled.
+The most common number of source elements per video is one: 48.9% of mobile video elements contain this many sources on mobile.
+The second most common number of source children is 0: 42.5% of mobile videos have no source children.
+6.8% contain 2, 1.6% contain 3, and 0.2% of video elements on mobile contain 4 elements.
+The number containing 5 children rounds down to 0.0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1457938371&format=interactive", sheets_gid="1562419289", sql_file="video_number_of_sources.sql"